Skip to Content Top

 Bald-faced hornets (Dolichovespula maculata), also known as white-faced hornets, are a type of social wasp species native to North America.
 They are distinct from true hornets and are more closely related to yellow jackets.
 Here is an overview of bald-faced hornets:

-What Do Bald Faced Hornets Look Like?
+Are Bald Faced Hornets Harmful?

 Bald-faced hornets have a distinctive appearance characterized by their black body with prominent white markings on their face and abdomen.
 Their overall body shape and size, along with their unique coloration, make them easily distinguishable from other wasp species.
 It's important to exercise caution and avoid disturbing their nests, as these hornets can be defensive and may sting if they feel threatened.